-The Career Accelerator, estimated to account for 21% of the total student pool -- almost the same size as the traditional Aspiring Academics -- is one of the most interesting segments.
-It appears to us that this student segment is going to be offered many traditional college substitutes in the near future.
+The Career Accelerator, estimated to account for 21% of the total student pool – almost the same size as the traditional Aspiring Academics – is one of the most interesting segments.
+This student segment is already being offered many substitutes to the traditional college experience.
 This motivated student group requires flexibility.
 They tend to be older and in the midst of their careers.

 As the authors point out, competency-based credit models may fit their needs and hybrid or online providers will offer interesting alternatives for this group.
 Their need for the social experience is limited and flexible support for spouses and children will go a long way as enticements for student recruiting.
 How much of your operating budget will go into those ancillary services?
 And what will the return on investment be if you make that investment?
 It could be quite a bit higher than the ROI on your last direct mail piece targeting Aspiring Academics.
 Something to think about.

 These marketing calculations and long-term plans are important today as many institutions are being threatened with their very survival.
-A recent New York Times story quoted Harvard Business Professor Clay Christensen, author of "The Innovator's Dilemma."
-Professor Chistensen predicts that 50% of US higher education institutions could face bankruptcy within 15 years (NYT story link).
+A New York Times story quoted Harvard Business Professor Clay Christensen, author of "The Innovator's Dilemma."
+Professor Chistensen predicts that 50% of US higher education institutions could face bankruptcy by 2029 (NYT story link).
 A bold and dire prediction to be sure.

 But what if he's even just half right?
 Enrollment marketers need to think beyond the creative design of the next ad campaign and how their social media can take it up a notch.
 It's time to dive deep into the data and develop a long-term marketing plan that reaches specific market segments for whom your services are highly relevant.
 That level of effort involves product development along with strategic marketing, predictive modeling and analytics.